jackdesert/dailydancer/README.md

   * Now using a CDN to host jQuery for faster download times and re-use
   * Link for "More Events" that shows three additional weeks
   * Now using pdxdailydancer.com
+  * All user-agents see Events; Only browsers see Messages.
+This means we can be indexed by Google

 PASSIONATE ABOUT: